Fit as a Mama Bear

 Pinterest image with text: multiple images of a toddler outside doing spring activities

-Living in Canada means that I’m a wicked snow driver, I adore mid-February vacations and by the time April rolls around, I am BEGGING to be outside!
+Living in Canada means that I’m a wicked snow driver, I adore mid-February vacations and by the time April rolls around, I am BEGGING to be outside (and do my nails with something like these spring nails with flower designs)!
 While I don’t despise the super long winter, I do get sick of it.
 And with a two-year-old and a baby, I’ve gotten quite annoyed at being so housebound (-20 is a bit too chilly for my new one to be outside!).
 So while I like to pretend I’m poolside (like with this fizzy watermelon slushie) by the time spring comes I jump at the chance to get out.

 The downside of spring in Canada is that it’s not always promised to be uber warm.
 Currently, we’re sitting at plus three which, while it does feel nice after such minus temperatures, is still a bit cold.
 And of course, there's also a lot of rain (though here are some killer rainy day activities!)